OpenHantek/OpenHantek6022/docs/build.md

 #### Microsoft Windows USB driver install (with Zadig)

-The device specific USB driver shipped with the vendor software is not going to work in almost all cases.
+The device specific USB driver shipped with the vendor software is not going to work.
 You will need to install the WinUSB driver.

 For installing the WinUSB driver you can use the [Zadig](http://zadig.akeo.ie/) executable.